samkit-2512j/Fourier-Attention/README.md

 6. **`jedi-base`**
    An improved version of the [JEDI](https://github.com/Willy-Chan/JEDI) repository, with added metrics and support for fine-tuning BART-based models.

+7. **phase-incopt**
+ We investigated the significance of the complex component of the Fourier Transform on multimodal datasets—specifically, images (CIFAR-10) and audio (Speech Commands).

 ---

 ## Status